will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/README.md

 2. **Indexing Strategy**

-   We index transactions by both payment key hash and stake key hash.
+   We index transactions by both payment and stake credential.
 This dual-indexing approach allows for comprehensive transaction tracking.

-3. **Query Process**
+3. **BIP32 Wallet Query Process**

-   - The server derives addresses from the client's xpub key
+   - The server derives address credentials from the client's xpub key
    - It then queries our index using the corresponding key hashes
    - This process continues until reaching a predefined [gap limit](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#account-discovery)